d-ries/linux-essentials/09_usersandpermissions/01_course.md

 jacob@linux-ess:~$ exit
 ```

-?> As you can see the user Jacob can view the files from the homefolder of the user liam.
+?> As you can see the user Jacob can view the files from the homefolder of the user Liam.

 We will give the users their default primary group back:
 ```bash